Lumbar discogenic disease

 Lumbar discogenic disease refers to the gradual deterioration of the discs that separate the large vertebrae in the lumbar spine (lower back).
-This condition is an extremely common source of lower back pain, particularly in older patients, and isn’t as much a disease as it is a regular byproduct of the natural aging process.
+This condition is a common source of lower back pain, particularly in older patients, and is often a result of the natural aging process of the spine.

 The lumbar spine in the lower back is made of five (or sometimes six) vertebrae that are separated and cushioned by soft discs.
 These vertebrae bear the burden of supporting most of the upper body’s weight while still maintaining the body’s stability with every movement.
 This combination of stress and flexibility makes lower back pain extremely common in people of all ages.

-An interesting aspect of lumbar discogenic disease is that not all patients will know they have the condition.
-A degenerated disc isn’t necessarily symptomatic, but could be if disc material comes into contact with the disc’s outer wall, the spinal cord or one of the nerve roots in the spinal column.
-When this occurs, a number of symptoms can follow, including local pain, muscle weakness, traveling pain and sciatica.
+Not everyone who has lumbar discogenic disease is aware of the condition.
+A degenerated disc or another form of disc damage isn’t necessarily symptomatic, but could be if disc material comes into contact with the disc’s outer wall, the spinal cord or one of the nerve roots in the spinal column.
+When this occurs, a number of symptoms can follow, including:

-In most cases, treatment of lumbar discogenic disease consists of conservative, non-surgical options, such as:
+In many cases, treatment of lumbar discogenic disease consists of conservative, nonsurgical options, such as:

 - Proper stretching